ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The Grafana Helm chart is deployed as part of the kube-prometheus chart.
 Grafana automatically connects to Prometheus and syncs all
 the metrics which are visible through Graphs.

 Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
-Any new dashboards must be formatted
-using the script ```bin/format-grafana-dashboards.sh```.
+Any new dashboards must be formatted. using the script ```bin/format-grafana-dashboards.sh```.
 The dashboards are automatically added to a configmap and imported into Grafana.

 <br />